govuk-one-login/mobile-id-check-async/test-resources/docs/updatingTxmaTestHarness.md

 This guide provides the steps for updating the async test harness to process new TxMA events being developed in the async backend.

-### 1. Update the allowed events in the Dequeue Lambda
+### 1. Update the allowed events in the Dequeue Events Lambda

 Update the `allowedTxmaEventNames` array in [`getEvents`](../../test-resources/src/functions/dequeueEvents/getEvent.ts) to include